System With Severe Storms Sweeping Through Region: Here's Latest

 A radar image at about 5:30 p.m.
 Friday, June 6, above shows the strongest storms marked in red.
-Gusty wind gusts and heavy downpours have been reported in those locations.
+Gusty wind gusts, heavy downpours, thunder, and lightning have been reported in those locations.
 Hourly rainfall amounts ranging from a half-inch to an inch are possible.

 "The combination of heavy rain and slow moving storms can result in flash flooding," the National Weather Service said.